Brankelow Cottage

-Brankelow Cottage, also known as Brankelow Folly and Brankelow House, is a folly on the Combermere Abbey estate, in Cheshire, England.
+Brankelow Cottage, also known as Brankelow Folly and Brankelow House, is a folly on the Combermere Abbey estate in Cheshire, England.
 It is listed at grade II.
 Dating from 1797, it was originally a model dairy and later a gamekeeper's cottage with attached kennels.
-Described by Nikolaus Pevsner and co-authors as a "charming eyecatcher," the folly is ornamented with battlements, pinnacles, pilasters, arrowslits and fancy brickwork.
+Described by Nikolaus Pevsner and co-authors as a "charming eye-catcher", the folly is ornamented with battlements, pinnacles, pilasters, arrowslits, and fancy brickwork.

+Etymology

+The cottage takes its name from a settlement whose name is first attested in around 1130 (as copied in a manuscript of 1479), as Bronkelawa.
+Other early spellings are Brankelow (1133, in an eighteenth-century copy), Bronchelau (twelfth-century), and Branchehillaue (1540).
+The name also once appeared in a folk-etymologised doublet form Branch of Wood (attested in 1831).
+The name has been though to have originated as the Common Brittonic words corresponding to modern Welsh bronn ("breast, hill") and coed ("wood").
+Thus it once meant "hill of the wood".
+To this name was then added the Old English word hlǣw ("hill, mound"), by English-speakers who no longer understood the Brittonic name.
+However, the place-name scholars Richard Coates and Andrew Breeze characterise this interpretation of the first parts of Brankelow as "very uncertain".

 History

 Brankelow Cottage was built in 1797 for Sir Robert Salusbury Cotton (c.
 1739–1809).
-The architect is believed to be John Webb (1754–1828), who has also been suggested to have been the landscape designer used when Cotton landscaped Combermere Park in 1795–97.
+The architect is believed to be John Webb (1754–1828), who was also been suggested to have been the landscape designer used when Cotton landscaped Combermere Park in 1795–97.
 It was originally a model dairy.
-The building also contained a sitting room used in summer, whose decorations were done by the Cotton family daughters.
+The building also contained a sitting room used in summer, whose decorations were done by the Cotton family's daughters.
 It was subsequently used as a gamekeeper's cottage; the pavilions to each end were formerly used as dog kennels.
-It is now a folly.
+Now, it is a folly.